Implementing Mobile Consent

 - If you built your own backend, you will simply submit a DSR with the following API:

-- If you are using Transcend's Preference Store, you can work with your solutions engineer to define how you intend to map consent purposes to your workflows.
+- If you are using Transcend Preference Management, you can work with your solutions engineer to define how you intend to map consent purposes to your workflows.
 Your solutions engineer will be able to set up the automatic connection between purpose changes and new DSRs.

 For more information, see our doc on Syncing Consent Preferences Downstream.